T1: Tool-integrated Verification for Test-time Compute Scaling in Small Language Models: Related Works

 \subsection{Tool-integrated language model}

 The integration of external tools has significantly enhanced LLM capabilities.
 Program-aided language models~\citep{PAL} introduced delegating computations to interpreters via synthesized code.
 Subsequent works expanded this by using tools like search engines and calculators for fact retrieval and arithmetic~\citep{Toolformer, ToolLLM}.
-Recent methods further integrate tools into multi-step reasoning~\citep{ToRA} and reward modeling~\citep{ToolRM}, using them as intermediaries to improve performance.
+Recent methods further integrate tools into multi-step reasoning~\citep{ToRA, PaD}, reward modeling~\citep{ToolRM}, and self-correction~\citep{CRITIC}.

-Our work extends this line of research by focusing on \textbf{how tool integration benefits small language models in self-verification}.
+Our work extends this line of research by studying \textbf{how to design tool integration that benefits sLM verification across both process reward models (PRMs) and critic models}.
 We formulate tool use as an additional dimension of test-time scaling, emphasizing its effectiveness in memorization-heavy verification tasks.